thuchula6792/uq-vae/README.md

   your own input/output codes so long as the appropriate calls to the neural networks in `/src/neural_networks/` and optimization routines in `/src/optimize/` are implemented.
-* For an illustrative example, see the test cases in `/projects/test_/`.
-To run these tests, use any of the training drivers in `/projects/test_/training_.py`.
-You may have to first generate the training and testing data using `/projects/test_/data_generator/generate_data.py`.

 ## src:
 * `file_paths_.py`:                     Class containing file paths for neural